Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/ProtocolMethods.md

         string name = doc.RootElement.GetProperty("name").GetString();
 ```

-Protocol methods, just like other methods that use models, throw a C# RequestFailedException when an error code is returned.
-This default behavior can be changed using RequestOptions discussed below.
+Protocol methods, just like other methods that use models, throw a `RequestFailedException` when an error code is returned.
+This default behavior can be changed using `RequestOptions` discussed below.

 ## Using `RequestOptions` to customize behavior